fgauna12/newsig-devops-workshop/lab-prerequisites.md

 ### Part 3: Test Your Script
 Now that we have a complete YAML script for building our application we can save the file.
 By default, it will be saved as **azure-pipelines.yml** at the root our repository.

-Press the **Save and run** button.
+Press the **Save and Run** button.
 A dialog will appear to allow for a custom commit message to describe what is being done.
 For now, just take the default.
-Click **Save and run** once more.
+Click **Save and Run** once more.
 This will queue the build action.

 To see the status of the build click **Pipelines** near the top of the screen.
 You should see your building running at the top.
 Clicking on it will allow you to drill into it.